Find Affordable College Courses

 $11,135 Average Tuition & Fees

-A rank of #3 on this year’s list means Texas State University is a great value for anthropology students.
-Texas State is a fairly large public school located in the city of San Marcos.
+Out of the 16 schools in Texas that were part of this year’s ranking, Texas State University landed the # 3 spot on the list.
+Texas State is a fairly large public school located in the small city of San Marcos.

-Texas State undergraduate students pay an average of $11,135 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Texas State are $11,135 per year.
 The average amount in student loans that anthropology majors at Texas State take out is $23,773.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $216.

 $12,204 Average Tuition & Fees

 The excellent programs at Texas A&M University - College Station helped the school earn the #4 place on this year’s ranking of the best anthropology schools in Texas.
-Texas A&M College Station is a very large public school located in the midsize city of College Station.
+Texas A&M College Station is a fairly large public school located in the city of College Station.

-The average tuition and fees for an in-state undergraduate at Texas A&M College Station are $12,204 a year.
+In-state tuition fees for undergraduate students at Texas A&M College Station are $12,204 per year.
 While working on their degree, anthropology majors at Texas A&M College Station accumulate an average of around $24,250 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $211.

 #5